mattdb/mattdb.github.com/source/resume/index.markdown

 ## Summary

-I'm a Madison, WI based Ruby and Rails developer with deep experience in both the technologies and practices of the Rails community.
+I'm veteran Ruby and Rails developer with deep experience in both the technologies and practices of the Rails community.
 I've been working with Rails since 2005.

 I am a devoted and passionate learner, constantly exploring and learning on my own in order to keep up to date in the field.
 I feel this serves me well in being able to adapt to new projects and environments.
 I regularly attend relevant conferences to continually sharpen my skills, and read voraciously on a wide variety of technical topics.